No rest for the wicked

 Zentsu-ji is also the birthplace of the square watermelon.
-Sadly they are harvested before they are ripe, making them nearly inedible.
-However, they make for a ridiculously expensive novelty gift.
+Although nearly inedible, they make for a ridiculously expensive novelty gift.
 Speaking of food, Udon is Kagawa’s pride and joy.
 Hop on an udon bus or hire an udon taxi to take you straight to one of 800 udon restaurants spread across the prefecture.

 South of Zentsu-ji is the mountain village of Kotohira and Konpira-san, one of Shikoku’s most famous sights.
-A sweaty number of stairs lead to the shrine.
-It’s dedicated to the God of Seafarers, and offers some breathtaking views of the ocean.
+A sweaty number of stairs leads to the shrine.
+Dedicated to the God of Seafarers, Konpira-san offers breathtaking views of the ocean.